tfukui95/tor-experiment/ToyExperiment.md

 Unnamed D2EB 9948 027B F579 5FCA 8518 2869 FBFA A7C1 5B4C
 ```

-to go back to your regular (user-owned) shell.

 Now, download the generic router config file that we created on the
 directory server: